PureSwift/swift-zlib/README.md

 dependencies and no Foundation, so it builds wherever Swift does, including targets that have no zlib to link against.

-The engine was taken from [swift-png](https://github.com/PureSwift/swift-png), where it backs the PNG codec's compression path.

 ## Three modules

 They split where the specifications split.